mdh02038/docker-git-backup/README.md

 ## Interlocks on backup and restore

-By defining RESTORE_ONCE=yes you can insure the data base is only restored once If BACKUP_AFTER_RESTORE_ONLY=yes is defined a backup will only be performed if the db was restored in the past.
+By defining RESTORE_ONCE=yes you can insure the data base is only restored once.
+If BACKUP_AFTER_RESTORE_ONLY=yes is defined a backup will only be performed if the db was restored in the past.

 ## Configuration